 Being Able to Recite Your Mission and Vision Statements Is More Important Than You Think

 A few weeks ago I had the opportunity to meet with another successful client of AchieveIt.
 During our day of discussions, one topic came up that made most of the individuals in the room feel slightly embarrassed.
 No one could recite their organization’s mission and vision.
-While the room filled with discussions to figure out how this could have happened, I was not surprised at all.
+While the room was filled with discussions to figure out how this could have happened, I was not surprised at all.

-Time and time again, we meet with organizations who cannot recite their mission or vision.
+Time and time again, we meet with organizations that cannot recite their mission or vision.
 And it’s not that they don’t have one.
 Most times, these organizations have spent hours, if not days, finding the perfect words to craft the mission and vision that encapsulate the company.

 You’re probably quizzing yourself right now.
 Do you know your company’s mission and vision statements by heart?
 Doesn’t seem like that big of a deal, right, as long as the work is getting done?

 The truth is, far too often organizations stop after the creation stage.
 They create a mission, they create a vision – and then they move on.
 They fail to tie these important statements to the strategies driving their success and the purpose of their employees.
 And therein lies the problem.

 I recently saw a presentation at a conference displaying a similar situation as our client.
 In this study, the firm evaluated how many people could identify their organization’s key strategy.
 The results showed that 7 out of 10 people could not identify their key strategy.
 But that’s just the tip of the iceberg.
 The study actually asked the individual to choose from a pre-selected list of strategies.
 Not only could 70% of participants not name their strategy, but they couldn’t select it from a list.